ylcnfrht/vscode-redis-snippet-pack/README.md

 ##### A snippet pack to make you more productive working with redis commands for node js.

-##### This extension ships a bunch of useful redis command snippets for the node js in Visual Studio Code.

 ![](redis.gif)

 ##### Here's the full list of all the snippets: